 Start with creating a company policy requiring encryption on all workstations and mobile devices.
 Turning the built-in encryption on can be done with just a few clicks on either Apple devices or Windows devices.

 If you have an internal IT department or an outsourced IT provider like Net Friends, encrypting devices would be something those IT support teams would want to manage for a business.
 However, the most important thing for any business is to ensure that they have all their workstations encrypted, and it’s less of a priority how that encryption is managed.

 Build A Strong Security Culture

 At Net Friends, we have a long history of improving our own cybersecurity culture and applying it to our services to promote secure environments for our customers.
-These are security tips are all services our NetVisor customers benefit from when they work with Net Friends, as we include these in our standard Managed Services offering for no additional cost.
-We ensure cybersecurity is deeply ingrained in our all of our IT services and IT support offerings.
+These security tips are all services our NetVisor customers benefit from when they work with Net Friends, as we include these in our standard Managed Services offering for no additional cost.
+We ensure cybersecurity is deeply ingrained in all of our IT services and IT support offerings.
 If you’re interested in discovering more with Net Friends, please reach out to us and we’ll help you protect your business and reputation.